dprojects/getDimensions/Docs/README.md

 From the other side, during the furniture production process, there are always some leftover veneers for edge banding.
 But it is always better to have more than less veneer.
 If You buy a veneer for the entire edge, You can be sure that this veneer is enough for edge banding.

+> [!IMPORTANT]
+> In FreeCAD 1.0 the color structure has been changed.
+Unfortunately, the color information of the entire object `.ViewObject.ShapeColor` is no longer available.
+So user have to select face and get the reference furniture color for comparision.

 ___
 ### Edgeband - quick way